Above the line

 Payments made for goods in advance of completion and delivery of the goods and services.
 Also referred to as staged payments.

-A balancing item is an accounting construct obtained by subtracting the total value of the entries on one side of an account from the total value for the other side.
+An accounting construct obtained by subtracting the total value of the entries on one side of an account from the total value for the other side.

 Balance of payments